samtron1412/docs/tech/it/sw/latex.md

 graphics in a rather intuitive and easy manner.

 PGF is a macro package for creating graphics.
-It is platform and formatindependent and works together with the most important TEX backend drivers, including pdfTEX and dvips.
-It comes with a userfriendly syntax layer called TikZ.
+It is platform and format independent and works together with the most important TEX backend drivers, including pdfTEX and dvips.
+It comes with a user-friendly syntax layer called TikZ.

 Its usage is similar to pstricks and the standard picture